Muster-Suchen-und-Erkennen/muse-for-anything/docs/api-doc.rst

 ``keyedLinks``
     Contains shortcut links that contain a template url that can be used with a ``key`` to construct a valid url.
     The links in this list contain a ``key`` attribute that matches the template variables in the url and can be used to check if the ``key`` is compatible with this link.
+    Additionally a keyed link can also specify a ``queryKey`` attribute with all accepted query variable names for this endpoint.
+    If the ``queryKey`` attribute is set the ``key`` attribute can be omitted and is treated as an empty json object.

     The client **should** only use these links when there is no alternative navigation possible using only normal links from the ``links`` attribute.
     This can be the case if the client stored the resource ``key`` in the url and has to reconstruct its state from its current url (or similar).